 MANAGEMENT DEVELOPMENT - BMGT 1327 PRINCIPLES OF MANAGEMENT.
 Three hours credit.
 Concepts, terminology, principles, theories, and issues in the field of management.
-Three lecture hours each week.

-MANAGEMENT DEVELOPMENT - BUSG 1380, 1381, 2380 & 2381 - COOPERATIVE EDUCATION I, II, III, & IV - BUSINESS/COMMERCE, GENERAL.
-Three hours credit.
-Careerrelated activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer and student.
-Under the supervision of the college and the employer, the student combines classroom learning with work experience.
+Three lecture hours each week the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
 A weekly one-hour seminar is held in conjunction with the student's job.
 BUSG 2381 is a capstone course.

+MANAGEMENT DEVELOPMENT - BUSG 1380, 1381, 2380 & 2381 - COOPERATIVE EDUCATION I, II, III, & IV - BUSINESS/COMMERCE, GENERAL.
+Three hours credit.
+Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer and student.
+Under the supervision of